HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/Invoke-WDACSimulation.md

 This cmdlet allows you to simulate a WDAC deployment.
 Select a folder and a policy xml file, it will show you whether the files in the folder would be allowed or blocked by your WDAC policy if it was actually deployed on a system and those files were run.

+You will get a CSV file in the current working directory for the output of the simulation with full details of each file that would be blocked/allowed by the selected policy.

 <br>

 **Current limitations of this cmdlet that will be fixed in future module version**